 Special shout-out to Dr. Mike Israetel, we really value his knowledge and the content that he shares with you guys on his YT channel and his blog.

 Definitely check out his video about calves volume!

 How often do you train your calves?

-Leave a comment below and let us and the community benefit from it.
+Leave a comment below and let us know about your personal experiences!